Search Engine Visibility

 If a piece of content was performing well then we would maintain it, checking it was optimised for relevant keywords and search intents.

 For content that wasn’t performing so well and wasn’t getting the level of views that we’d like, we took a ‘merge or purge’ approach.
 This involved either absorbing that piece of content into another, better performing, post which focussed on a similar topic.
-Or, purging that content and deleting the post altogether
+Or, purging that content and removing the post altogether.

 When this approach was required, we deployed redirects so that anyone looking for the merged or purged post would be directed to the updated blog posts, maximising our retention of traffic from these posts.

-For new content, we focussed on creating a solid foundation of useful information for people interested in wine.
+For new content, we focussed on creating a solid foundation of essential information for anyone visiting Cornwall, which had the added bonus of appealing to people within Cornwall too.

-Our insight into the search intentions of Wine’s target audience helped to guide our content strategy.
-By understanding the motivations behind their search queries, we were able to identify the keywords with informational intents being used by potential Wine customers.
+Our insight into the search intentions of Carbis Bay Holidays’ target audience helped to guide our content strategy.
+By understanding the motivations behind their search queries, we were able to identify the keywords with informational intents being used by potential Carbis Bay Holidays customers.

 From that insight and our deep understanding of search intent, we were able to write posts that answered the questions potential customers were asking, to produce content which solved problems we knew their target audiences were facing.

-This thorough understanding of the intentions behind searches and the application of that understanding is essential for creating a content marketing strategy that works to drive sales.
+This thorough understanding of the intentions behind searches and the application of that understanding is essential for creating a content marketing strategy that works to drive business and generate enquiries.

-A featured snippet is an enlarged listing on the Google results page, usually at the top before the rest of the normal listings.
+A featured snippet is an enlarged listing on the Google results page, usually at the top before the rest of the ‘regular listings’.
 They can show a variety of content including a snippet of a webpage’s content, business listings, a map of a relevant area or video content.

 Websites selected for featured snippet positions are chosen for their ability to answer a user’s query in an accurate, informative and concise paragraph, list or table.

 When they get chosen for a featured snippet position, websites get a more prominent position on the results page, attracting more eyes to their content.
-For Wine, a featured snippet position, ahead of their competition, could mean more sales from searchers
+For Carbis Bay Holidays, a featured snippet position, ahead of their competition, could mean more enquiries and bookings from searchers looking for holidays in Cornwall.

-Therefore, another important aspect of our work for Wine was to optimise their content to secure a featured snippet position.
+Therefore, another important aspect of our work for Carbis Bay Holidays was to optimise their content to secure a featured snippet position.
 We developed a technique for optimising content which helped to secure featured snippet positions for a number of the client’s blog posts.

-This work helped to increase Wine’s presence in the search engines and their overall website visibility, one of their core goals when the client initially came to us.
+This work helped to increase Carbis Bay Holiday’s presence in the search engines and their overall website visibility, one of their core goals when the client initially came to us.

 Search performance is the foundation of any SEO effort; getting digital content performing optimally so that the search engines will reward it with higher positions in the rankings.

-For Wine, their initial request when they came to us was for better performance in the search engines.
+For Carbis Bay Holidays, their initial request when they came to us was for better performance in the search engines.
 All the work we did from that point forward was working to improve the site’s search performance.

 We ensured that the pages of the website were optimised and performing well for Google’s bots to crawl them and read the content contained within them.